snoyberg/keter/README.md

     sudo mkdir -p /opt/keter/incoming
     sudo chown $USER /opt/keter/incoming

+Additionally, you may want to enable logging to stderr by disabling `rotate-logs` in `config/keter.yaml`, since systemd will automatically capture and manage stderr output for you:

+    rotate-logs: false

 ---
 For versions of Ubuntu and derivatives less than 15.04, configure an Upstart job.